The role is to manage the delivery of digital projects for some of the UK’s most significant and fun cultural sector clients.

 If you decide it’s not right for you, please do still share the details, via the links below…

-We’ll be assessing and responding the following week and setting up interviews for the week after that.
 We don’t have a particular start date in mind, we’re happy to wait for the perfect candidate.

 No agencies, please.
 We don’t use recruitment agencies so if you are a recruiter please don’t waste time on us.